 African Americans have played a foundational role in the creation, growth, and development of Arlington, Virginia.
 Although an underrepresented story of the African American experience, this rich history begins with the seminal role of black enslaved people in the construction of national landmarks such as Arlington House and the Arlington National Cemetery, leading to the establishment of Arlington’s free black community with Freedmans Village.

 This history continues into the 20th century with African Americans organizing neighborhoods and making gains in the community of Arlington while taking an active role in the pursuit of social justice during the Civil Rights Movement.
-From the era of slavery to the present day, this exhibit explores the ways that African American have influence, shaped, and enriched the culture and community of Arlington, Virginia
+From the era of slavery to the present day, this exhibit explores the ways that African Americans have influenced, shaped, and enriched the culture and community of Arlington, Virginia

 This virtual exhibit highlights some of the artifacts the Arlington Historical Museum currently has on display.
 The COVID-19 pandemic has kept the museum doors closed to the public but we wanted to show them to you anyway, as part of our commemoration of Black History month.